tylerthehaas/dev-journal/2019/March.md

 ```

 Here we can tell that the return type clearly cant be a number because we checked that it was a string.
 Yet when we call isNumber we do not get any warnings that something is amiss.
 Instead typescript assues that everything is a number even though the code says otherwise.
 This is a poor approach.

+## Todo on Gigg

+1. Getting a 502 on `/exchange-token` once mongo stuff is pulled in.
+2. need to get long lived token in `Instagram.js`.
+3. get facebook userId
+4. pass long lived token and userId to `Instagram constructor` as class properties.
+5. use token and userId in calls to graph api